10 Hour Yoga Sutras Immersion

 January 6-29, 2026 (Live Online)

-This 4-week immersive online course is designed for Yoga teachers and passionate practitioners.
 If you’re brand new to the Yoga Sūtras of Patañjali, this is an opportunity to dive in with a community of people to support you.
-If you’ve already studied the Yoga Sūtras, this is an opportunity to refine your knowledge; to take your studies further and reflect Patañjali’s teachings onto your own life.
+If you’ve already studied the Yoga Sūtras, you’ll deepen and refine your knowledge while applying Patañjali’s teachings directly to your own life.

 Course of Study: